gcperrin/centre-tokens/doc/tokendesign.md

 ### Adding a blacklisted address

-CENTRE blacklists an address via the `blacklist` method.
+TypeX blacklists an address via the `blacklist` method.
 The specified `account` will be added to the blacklist.

 - Only the `blacklister` role may call `blacklist`.